mathnabit/livestream-antmedia/README.md

   - **During a Played Meeting:** Polling occurs every 10 seconds to fetch updates.
   - **When a Meeting Name is Updated:** Polling is triggered to synchronize the updated meeting data with local DB.

+> [!NOTE]
 > This approach was chosen instead of WebSockets for simplicity.

 ### JWT Usage